 Is Biryani and Pulao/Pilaf/Pulav the same?

-Pulaos are mildly flavored with just the right amount of spices that enhance the overall taste of the dish.
+- Pulaos are mildly flavored with just the right amount of spices that enhance the overall taste of the dish.
 But in biryani, spices are the most important ingredients.
-Depending on the region, preparation and flavors of biryani varies.
+Depending on the region, preparation and flavors of biryani vary.

-Third step involves preparation of rice.
-Add whole spices + onions+ mint + coriander and par boil rice (half way cooked).
+- The third step involves the preparation of rice.
+Add whole spices + onions+ mint + coriander and parboil rice (halfway cooked).